johnbaums/rmaxent/README.md

 The `rmaxent` package also includes function `ic`, which calculates information criteria (AIC, AIC<sub>c</sub>, BIC) for Maxent models as implemented in ENMTools (Warren *et al.* 2010).
 These quantities can be used to optimise model complexity (e.g., Warren & Seifert 2011), and for highlighting model parsimony.
 The user should note, though, that this approach uses the number of parameters (Maxent features with non-zero weights) in place of degrees of freedom when calculating model likelihood, and this may underestimate the true degrees of freedom, particularly when hinge and/or threshold features are in use (see Warren *et al.* 2014 for details).
 However, despite this potential issue, model selection based on this calculation of AIC<sub>c</sub> has been shown to outperform selection based on predictive capacity (i.e., using AUC; Warren & Seifert 2011).

-Finally, I also provide functions to: import raster data stored in Maxent’s binary .mxe raster format (`read_mxe`; written in collaboration with Peter D. Wilson); parse Maxent .lambdas files (files that contain information about model features), returning information about feature types, weights, minima and maxima, as well as the model’s entropy and other estimated constants (`parse_lambdas`); and create limiting factor maps (Elith *et al.* 2010) that identify the environmental variable that is least favourable at each point across the landscape (`limiting`).
+Finally, `rmaxent` also provides functions to:

+-   import raster data stored in Maxent’s binary .mxe raster format (`read_mxe`; written in collaboration with Peter D. Wilson);
+-   parse Maxent .lambdas files (files that contain information about model features), returning information about feature types, weights, minima and maxima, as well as the model’s entropy and other estimated constants (`parse_lambdas`); and
+-   create limiting factor maps (Elith *et al.* 2010) that identify the environmental variable that is least favourable at each point across the landscape (`limiting`).

 Installation
 ------------